jeremiahlee/www.jeremiahlee.com/site/posts/what-is-longfi/what-is-longfi.md

 **LongFi removes the most significant barrier to deploying IoT devices: connectivity.
 I think it has the potential to be a foundational technology for realizing the potential of smart devices.**

 I operate 2 LongFi routers from Helium in Nacka, Stockholm, Sverige. <a href="https://cinnamon.video/watch?v=418561001596651468">Unboxing video</a>

-If you are casually curious, Helium is giving away 100 routers.
-It’s the usual subscribe to a newsletter, follow on Twitter, and tweet to enter sort of deal. <a href="https://wn.nr/WvXDzd">Enter here.</a>